-The main area of the screen contains the workspace windows.
+The main area of the screens contain the workspace windows.
 These contain buttons for selecting fixtures, groups, palettes, playbacks and so on.
 Information windows such as Playback View and the integrated Visualiser application can also appear as a workspace window.
-The Mini Screen can display additional workspace windows.